-- C. Is your firm experienced in hydrology and hydraulics? - X YES Description and Number of Projects: Skelly and Loy has provided hydraulic and hydrologic engineering service to the mining industry and governmental agencies.
-Skelly and Loy is well versed in computer applications and routinely uses computer software applicable to hydrologic and hydraulic engineering, including HEC-1, HEC-2, HEC RAS, HEC HMS, ARCINFO, as well as GIS, CADD, SedCAD, and Skelly and Loy's proprietary software. - D. Does your firm produce its own Aerial Photography and Develop Contour Mapping?

-YES Description and Number of Projects:

-X NO Skelly and Loy does not have Aerial Photography capabilities, however; we have a working agreement with Tuck Mapping Solutions, Inc., to provide this service.
+- C. Is your firm experienced in hydrology and hydraulics? - X YES Description and Number of Projects: Skelly and Loy has completed many hydraulic and hydrologic engineering service for the mining industry and governmental agencies.
+Skelly and Loy is well versed in computer applications and routinely uses computer software applicable to hydrologic and hydraulic engineering, including HEC-1, HEC-2, HEC RAS, HEC HMS, ARCINFO, as well as GIS, CADD, SedCAD, and Skelly and Loy's proprietary software. - D. Does your firm produce its own Aerial Photography and Develop Contour Mapping? - YES Description and Number of Projects: - X NO Skelly and Loy does not have Aerial Photography capabilities, however; we have a working agreement with Tuck Mapping Solutions, Inc., to provide this service. - E. Is your firm experienced in domestic waterline design?
+(Include any experience your firm has in evaluation of aquifer degradation as a result of mining.) - YES Description and Number of Projects: Skelly and Loy has completed many projects for Pennsylvania Department of Environmental protection that included evaluation of mining impacts to private wells, determined that the mining impacts were caused by pre-SMCRA mining activities based on evaluation of aerial photos, and completed the design of a water line extension to serve the impacted homes.
+Skelly and Loy uses AMDTreat and the Geochemical modeling program, Geochemist Workbench for AMD Treatment Design.

-- E. Is your firm experienced in domestic waterline design?
-(Include any experience your firm has in evaluation of aquifer degradation as a result (uning.) - X YES Description and Number of Projects: Skelly and Loy recently completed a project for Pennsylvania Department of Environmental protection that included evaluation of mining impacts to private wells, determined that the mining impacts were caused by pre-SMCRA mmining activities based on evaluation of aerial photos, and completed the design of a water line extension to serve the impacted homes. - F. Is your firm experienced in Acid Mine Drainage Evaluation and Abatement Design? - X YES Description and Number of Projects: Skelly and Loy is a national leader in the design of passive treatment systems for Acid Mine Drainage (AMD).
+- F. Is your firm experienced in Acid Mine Drainage Evaluation and Abatement Design? - X YES Description and Number of Projects: Skelly and Loy is a national leader in the design of passive treatment systems for Acid Mine Drainage (AMD).
+Skelly and Loy is a national leader in the design of passive treatment systems for Acid Mine Drainage (AMD).
 Skelly and Loy staff have completed approximately 100 passive treatment system designs for mining companies, state agencies, and the federal government.
 Approximately 50 of these designs have gone through to construction in West Virginia, Pennsylvania, Maryland, and Tennessee.
-A typical project includes evaluation of the mining activity that created the AMD, AMD discharge chemistry and flows, available space to construct a system, projected life of system, projected water quality, and operation and maintentance plans such as the Virginia AML Pole Bridge Road project where drainage was expected and shown to be acid and Skelly and Loy provided an appropriate design feature to manage the discharge.
+A typical project includes evaluation of the mining activity that created the AMD, AMD discharge chemistry and flows, available space to construct a system, projected life of system, projected water quality, and operation and maintentance plans such as the Virginia-AML Pole Bridge Road project where drainage was expected and shown to be acidic and Skelly and Loy provided an appropriate design feature to manage the discharge.